Filippo Giovagnoli: Dundalk

 He was appointed as interim head coach of Dundalk on 25 August 2020 until the end of the 2020 League of Ireland season.
 He joined the club at a time of relative crisis, with previous manager Vinny Perth being dismissed following the club's defeat to NK Celje in the first qualifying round of the 2020–21 UEFA Champions League.
 He indicated that his priority would be achieving success in the UEFA Europa League and he guided the club to a place in the Play-off round where they beat the Faroe Islands Premier League club KÍ 3-1.
+However he was not allowed to manage from the touchline during the group stage due to not possessing a UEFA Pro Licence.

 In December 2020, Dundalk won the 2020 FAI Cup after a 4-2 win against Shamrock Rovers in the final.

 A couple of days after the win, Giovagnoli was appointed head coach on a permanent basis.